geelen/mcp-discovery/README.md

     -m groq:llama-3.1-8b-instant \
     -p "What is 5+5?" \
     -n 100 -c 10

+  # Benchmark with expectations (checks for specific text in answer)
+  bunx mcp-discovery all \
+    -m groq:llama-3.3-70b-versatile \
+    -p "What is 2 + 2.
+Put only the answer between <answer></answer> tags." \
+    -n 20 -c 4 \
+    -x "4"

   # Extract just the content from single run
   bunx mcp-discovery all \